Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

 \subsection{Overview}

-The NuTS software is a Python package comprising a listener module, an observability module, and a scheduler module that can be operated from the command line or a graphical user interface.
-The listener module collects alerts from alert systems described in section \ref{subsec:listeners} to build a comprehensive database of energetic transient sources \cite{Wistrand:2023mpb}.
-The observability module convolves this database with the properties of the detection system (observation period, trajectory, field of view, and other observability requirements) to produce a list of observable sources.
-The scheduler module prioritizes observations, using constraints from the detection method and informed choices from models, to determine a specific schedule for a given observation period \cite{Posligua:2023cdm}.
-These main components are illustrated in figure~\ref{fig:NuTSComponents}, In the following, we describe these modules in more detail.
+The NuTS software is a Python package comprising several independent modules incorporated in a GitLab distribution: a listener module, an observability module, and a scheduler module.
+The listener module, described in section \ref{subsec:listeners}, interfaces with alert systems to collects alerts and to build a comprehensive database of energetic transient sources \citep{Wistrand:2023mpb}.
+The observability module, described in section~\ref{subsec:observability}, convolves this database with the properties of the detection system (observation period, trajectory, field of view, and other observability requirements) to produce a list of observable sources.
+The scheduler module, described in section~\ref{subsec:scheduler}, prioritizes observations, using constraints from the detection method and informed choices from models, to determine a specific schedule for a given observation period \citep{Posligua:2023cdm}.
+These main components are illustrated in figure~\ref{fig:NuTSComponents}.

+As the three modules often need to be run independently and on different timescales, we chose this specific modular design for NuTS.
+The listener often needs to be run independently and continuously, in order to constantly update the source catalog with new alerts.
+The observability module is often run only once before each observing window, and it can be used independently from the listener module if a source database in the correct format is provided as an input.
+Finally, the scheduler can be run several times to compare the output of several strategies to find the optimal one; similarly to the observability module, it can be run independently after providing a list of observable sources and their properties, in the correct format as an input.
+In the following subsections, we describe these modules in more detail.

+We developed a command line interface and a graphical user interface to make the software accessible to a variety of users and in different contexts, for instance for bursts advocates\footnote{Burst advocates coordinate alert-related activities and decide on source follow-up strategies.} during operations of the instrument.
+After installation (see Appendix \ref{app:intallation}), the user starts by initializing the software with the command